 Jordan is passionate about helping people find their way to a deeper and more authentic life.
 A youth counselor for years, Jordan loves helping people discover their passion and purpose.

 Heather has a deep calling and commitment to helping people live authentic lives of deep meaning: to be themselves.
 She feels a special call to help youth find themselves and their way.

-Certified: 4H, WSU, & School of Lost Borders
+Certified Collaborators: 4H, WSU, & School of Lost Borders Training

 Buck, Jordan, and Heather offer unique gifts that reflect their diverse backgrounds, but they have all undergone the same training and certification to lead rites of passage, providing common ground--the circle.
 Their orientation reflects the collective knowledge of the present and wisdom of the past into a flexible and adaptive individual path.